 In actuality, Europeans first attempted to enslave Native Americans before Africans.
 However, the male Native People simply stood in the fields and stared at the white men, even when they were whipped.
 The "braves" walked home at the end the day.
 When the Europeans next stole Native wives and children for enslavement, the Native males came and took them back.
 Then the Europeans turned to enslaving Africans, more easily subdued since they were sick, chained, and nearly starved to death on the voyage over.
 All this would not sell many Western novels, however.

 Some of Western tales showed a few "Indians" as loyal guides for "good white men" or evil guides for the enemies of the US in the wars of the times.
 One of these types of Western stories resulted in The Lone Ranger show on radio and TV and I respected Jay Silverheels, as Tonto and as himself, very much.
 One very famous Western series is called LongArm and a spin off series called Lonestar pits a young cowgirl and her trusted Asian martial arts grandmaster - bodyguard against whites and Indians alike.

-Here is a good situation summary found in the following excerpt from recommendations about Western novels dating back as far as 1936, from the Metropolitan Library System of Chicago:
+Recommendations about Western novels in 1936, from the Metropolitan Library System of Chicago:

 Readers Advisory from, "Westerns and Novels Set in the West":